corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 {{< /note >}}

-Collaborative Recovery is a final, last resort option to recover your data.
-Whilst it provides tools to detect and recover missing ledger data, it's not sufficient as a disaster recovery strategy on its own.
-You must use Collaborative Recovery in conjunction with conventional DR approaches, such as backups and replication.

-Before installing the Collaborative Recovery CorDapps, make sure you have read the documentation so you know:
+What you need to know before installing the Collaborative Recovery CorDapps:

 * Your Business Network disaster recovery policy
 * The Corda platform requirements
 * How the LedgerSync and LedgerRecover CorDapps should be used.

 ## When to use Collaborative Recovery

+Collaborative Recovery is a final, last resort option to recover your data.
+Whilst it provides tools to detect and recover missing ledger data, it's not sufficient as a disaster recovery strategy on its own.
+You must use Collaborative Recovery in conjunction with conventional DR approaches, such as backups and replication.

 Ideally, you should never need to use Collaborative Recovery.
 To protect the data on your node, each node you transact with should be part of a robust disaster recovery plan, agreed at the Business Network level.
 This strategy should mean you have backups include the following: